DigitalCoreNZ/hashnode/cm232j1bv000f09i87q3hdvie.md

 9. I run the application and start creating professional-level video content!

-By following these steps, I can harness the full potential of DaVinci Resolve on my Linux system.
+By following these steps, I can harness the full potential of DaVinci Resolve Studio on my Linux system.

 Are you ready to transform your video editing experience?
-What projects are you excited to work on with DaVinci Resolve?
+What projects are you excited to work on with DaVinci Resolve Studio?
 Let me know in the comments!

 Until next time: Be safe, be kind, be awesome.